 Update 2024 Guidelines and Submission Calendar

 In today’s fast-moving culture, it is important to disseminate information as quickly as possible.
 Beginning in 2020, Update magazine utilizes a new publication process.
 Articles are now openly accessible and posted online as soon as they are ready.
 These articles are compiled quarterly into a standard online magazine issue.

-Please notify [email protected] one month prior to submission deadline of your intent to submit.
+Please notify [email protected] one month prior to the submission deadline of your intent to submit.